camchardukian/aws-saa-notes/Tech_Fundamentals/Networking.md

 - **Protocol Attacks** -- Protocol attacks attempt to exhaust the resource of a server or the infrastructure surrounding it such as its firewalls, routing engines, or load balancers.
 The most common example of this type of attack is the SYN flood attack.

 - **Volumetric Attacks** -- This type of attack attempts to bombard a server with tremendous amounts of traffic such that the server's bandwidth gets completely exhausted.
 The most common example of this type of attack is the DNS amplification attack.

+### SSL & TLS

+_Secure Sockets Layer_ (SSL) and _Transport Layer Security_ (TLS) are two protocols used to help securely authenticate and transport data over the internet.

+Both operate in similar fashions, but TLS is used more these days as SSL is deprecated.

+SSL 2.0 and 3.0 were released in the mid 1990s (SSL 1.0 was never released due to security issues), and both were since deprecated in the mid 2010s.

+There is no difference between a TLS and an SSL certificate.
+Both refer to the same thing.

+The way both TLS and SSL work is that an TLS/SSL certificate is installed on a website.

+This certificate contains a public key as well as a private key that authenticates the server and allows it to encrypt/decrypt data.

+When a visitor visits a website the browser will attempt to verify that website's SSL certificate.

+It's able to do this because browsers come installed with the public keys of the major certificate authorities (CAs).

+Thus, the browser is able to check that a web server's certificate was signed by the trusted certificate authority.

+If the browser confirms this successfully, it will create an encrypted link between itself and the server to securely transport data.

+And if not... that's when we're likely to encounter the familiar, "Your connection is not private" error.